rlgnak/Selectorlyzer.Analyzers/README.md

 }
 ```

-The following will raise a error if a method is named `DoNotUseMe`.
+The following will raise an error diagnostic if a method is named `DoNotUseMe`.
 ```json
 {
     "selector": ":method:has([Name='DoNotUseMe'])",